-5 Summary 6 1 Introduction 9 1.1 Irregular migrants and irregular migration 10 1.2 The relationship between irregular and 'regular' migration 10 1.3 The sources and methodology used in this report 1.4 Challenges for knowledge production on irregular migration 11 2 Irregular migration between Africa and Europe 13 2.1 Increases in irregular migration from Africa to Europe is lower than popula tion growth in Africa 2.2 Irregular arrivals across the Mediterranean is a major route of entry 2.3 The largest group of irregular migrants arriving in Spain are North-African.
-2.4 Restrictions in Spanish immigration policy has not stopped the migration f 2.5 Changes in legal status are possible for migrants who have lived irregularly Europe 2.6 Some irregular migrants aspire to stay even if they do not get regularized.
-2.7 Life as an irregular in Europe may be preferred over life in the country of or 3 Policies addressing the root causes of migration 3.1 Externalization of migration policy has come to include development projection Africa 3.2 Addressing root causes of migration in Morocco is fraught with policy chall 3.3 There is no simple linear link between a country's economic development - 3 $3$ here is no simple linear link between a country's economic development ZI emigration 21 emigration 3.4 The uneducated and poor are less likely to migrate long distances emigration 3.4 The uneducated and poor are less likely to migrate long distances 3.5 Development may increase migration, but impact on irregular migration is unclear emigration 3.4 The uneducated and poor are less likely to migrate long distances 3.5 Development may increase migration, but impact on irregular migration is unclear 22 emigration 3.4 The uneducated and poor are less likely to migrate long distances 3.5 Development may increase migration, but impact on irregular migration is 4 Policies addressing the pull factors of migration unclear 22 24 emigration 3.4 The uneducated and poor are less likely to migrate long distances 3.5 Development may increase migration, but impact on irregular migration is 4 Policies addressing the pull factors of migration 4.1 Labour market protection is increasingly entering the agenda in discussion unclear 22 24 emigration 3.4 The uneducated and poor are less likely to migrate long distances 3.5 Development may increase migration, but impact on irregular migration is 4 Policies addressing the pull factors of migration 4.1 Labour market protection is increasingly entering the agenda in discussion how to regulate irregular migration unclear 22 emigration unclear 22 emigration 3.4 The uneducated and poor are less likely to migrate long distances 3.5 Development may increase migration, but impact on irregular migration is 4 Policies addressing the pull factors of migration 4.1 Labour market protection is increasingly entering the agenda in discussior how to regulate irregular migration 4.2 New EU directive targets employers who profit on irregular workers 4.3 Information campaigns emphasize harsh living conditions in Europe unclear 22 24 ns on 24 25 26 emigration unclear 22 24 ns on 24 25 26 s scarce

-5 Policies addressing opportunities to migrate .
-30 5.1 Expansion of Schengen increased the importance of the Western Mediterranean 1 route 30 5.2 Externalized migration policy made illegal access to Europe more difficult 31 5.3 Interceptions at sea expanded after the Cayucos crisis 31 5.4 Border management infrastructure and capacity has been greatly expanded 32 5.5 New pressure on Morocco to implement migration policy reform and recognize refugees 33 5.6 Effects of the various policy tools on migration flows are uncertain 33 5.7 The policies employed to reduce migration opportunities have humanitarian consequences 34 6 Concluding remarks 35 References
+Summary 5 1 Introduction 8 1.1 Irregular migrants and irregular migration 9 1.2 The relationship between irregular and 'regular' migration 9 1.3 The sources and methodology used in this report .
+10 1.4 Challenges for knowledge production on irregular migration .
+10 2 Irregular migration between Africa and Europe 12 2.1 Increase in irregular migration from Africa to Europe is lower than population growth in Africa .
+12 2.2 Irregular arrival across the Mediterranean is a major route of entry .12 2.3 The largest group of irregular migrants arriving in Spain are North-African .
+13 2.4 Restrictions in Spanish immigration policy has not stopped the migration flow .
+14 2.5 Change in legal status is possible for migrants who have lived irregularly in Europe 2.6 Some irregular migrants aspire to stay even if they do not get regularised 2.7 Life as an irregular in Europe may be preferred over life in the country of origin .
+16 3 Policies addressing the root causes of migration 18 3.1 Externalization of migration policy has come to include development projects in Africa 3.2 Addressing root causes of migration in Morocco is fraught with policy challenges ;19 3.3 There is no simple linear link between a country's economic development and emigration 3.4 The uneducated and poor are less likely to migrate long distances .
+21 3.5 Development may increase migration, but impact on irregular migration is unclear 4 Policies addressing the pull factors of migration 23 4.1 Labour market protection is increasingly on the agenda in discussions on how to regulate irregular migration 4.2 New EU directive targets employers who profit on irregular workers 4.3 Information campaigns emphasise harsh living conditions in Europe .
+25 4.4 The evidence of the effects of information campaigns on migration flows is scarce and uncertain 4.5 Measuring the effect of specific information campaigns can be challenging 5 Policies addressing opportunities to migrate 29 5.1 Expansion of Schengen increased the importance of the Western Mediterranean route 5.2 Externalised migration policy made illegal access to Europe more difficult 5.3 Interceptions at sea expanded after the Cayucos crisis 5.4 Border management infrastructure and capacity has been greatly expanded .31 5.5 New pressure on Morocco to implement migration policy reform and recognise refugees 5.6 Effects of the various policy tools on migration flows are uncertain .
+32 5.7 The policies employed to reduce migration opportunities have humanitarian consequences 6 Concluding remarks 34 Deferences 26